wilsonsilva/senior/README.md

 Instead, store your API credentials securely, such as using environment variables or a separate configuration file that is excluded from source control.

-Once you have configured the library, you can use the Senior module to interact with the OpenAI API.
+Once you have configured the gem, you can use the `Senior` module to interact with the OpenAI API.

 ### Auto-debugging a broken method
-To debug a broken method, call Senior.auto_debug and pass in the broken method, its arguments, and optionally its source code.
+To debug a broken method, call `Senior.auto_debug` and pass in the broken method and its arguments.
 The method will be called repeatedly, with modifications made to its source code each time, until it no longer raises exceptions.

 ```ruby
 def square(n) = n * y